ataraxao/drex/Introduction.md

 In the context of the CWA, the two functional roles are:

-- **Funding Partner (Funding Party):** the party funding the Vehicle Account contributions.
+- **Funding Partner:** the party funding the Vehicle Account contributions.
-- **Partner COO (Allocation Party):** the party receiving a vesting equity claim in the cooperative vehicle.
+- **Partner COO:** the party receiving a vesting equity claim in the cooperative vehicle.

 These roles are **elective and reversible**, and the model applies regardless of gender.
 Either person can occupy either role depending on the relationship.
 The core point is not hierarchy; it is incentive alignment and the creation of legible domestic equity.

-The agreement generates financial growth in the equity markets to capture value for the Domestic COO, but with a structural advantage: the growth does not start from their existing small savings base.
-It uses the Primary Earner’s much larger accumulated capital base and/or contribution stream as the starting point.
+The agreement generates financial growth in the equity markets to capture value for the **Partner COO**, but with a structural advantage: the growth does not start from their existing small savings base.
+It uses the **Funding Partner’s** much larger accumulated capital base and/or contribution stream as the starting point.

 ### The Mechanics of the “Carry Trade” effect
-The CWA fuses an interest-free "carry trade" combined with the systematic vesting of that trade.
-The result is simple: the Partner COO vests into a pool that is already massive (or becomes massive quickly), rather than compounding from a small starting principle.
-This graded asset vesting mechanism takes the massive leverage of the Primary Earner’s capital and pairs it with a timeline that promotes long-term, aligned financial incentives.
+The CWA fuses an interest-free "carry trade" combined with the systematic vesting of that trade and its base capital.
+The result is simple: the **Partner COO** vests into a pool that is already massive (or becomes massive quickly), rather than compounding from a small starting **principal**.
+This graded asset vesting mechanism takes the massive leverage of the **Funding Partner’s** capital and pairs it with a timeline that promotes long-term, aligned financial incentives.

 ### The Structured Savings Effect
-While the CWA creates sovereign wealth for the Partner COO, it simultaneously acts as a **Forced Savings Engine** for the Funding Partner.
-Because the Partner COO’s equity is permanently capped at 50%, every dollar the Funding Partner contributes to the LLC is fundamentally an investment in their own net worth.
+While the CWA creates sovereign wealth for the **Partner COO**, it simultaneously acts as a **Structured Savings Engine** for the **Funding Partner**.
+Because the **Partner COO’s** equity is permanently capped at 50%, every dollar the **Funding Partner** contributes to the LLC is fundamentally an investment in their own net worth.
 They are not "spending" money on lifestyle inflation; they are aggressively saving it, knowing that at least half of the principal and half of the compounding yield remains legally theirs.
 This enforces financial discipline and aggressive capital aggregation.

 ### The Deterministic Unwind (At-Will Termination)
 A critical feature of the CWA is that it remains a strictly "at-will" agreement.
 If at any point either party wishes to terminate, they can terminate at will.
 Unlike the legacy marriage system, which requires a subjective judge to untangle commingled assets, the CWA features a **Deterministic Unwind**.
 Because the ledger is mapped to explicit event procedures, the vested equity is computed at defined valuation times.
-Upon termination, an Independent Administrator executes the formulaic unwind, distributing the legally vested share to the Domestic COO and returning the remaining balance to the Primary Earner.
+Upon termination, an Independent Administrator executes the formulaic unwind, distributing the legally vested share to the **Partner COO** and returning the remaining balance to the **Funding Partner**.
 For the governed pool, it replaces legal warfare with a programmatic financial transaction.

 **Design note:** the CWA is drafted to be governance-only and event-driven, narrowing the dispute surface to the account and the formula.